magsenche/hanazono/README.md

 ### Documentation
 - [ ] install without PDM
 - [ ] start PostgreSQL database instructions
+- [ ] add typing everywhere
+- [ ] add docstring (may not be necessary if typing & good naming)

 ### Distribution & Deployment
 - [ ] use a production server
 - [x] correctly package the project
+- [ ] use a multi-stage build to install `aiasan` and only copy necessary files to lighten the image